 On April 21, 1989, Nintendo presented the 8-bit handheld video game device called Game Boy, the first handheld console.
 The Game Boy and its successor, the Game Boy Color, have been tremendous successful by combined selling 118.69 million units worldwide.
 Upon its release in the United States, it sold its entire shipment of one million units within weeks.
 The device became a cultural icon of the early 1990s.
 Production of the device continued into the early 2000s, and eventually stopped after release of its successor, the “Advance”, in 2001.

-The Game Boy was the most commercially successful of its kind, even though it had several competitors on the market.
+The Game Boy was the most commercially successful of its kind, even though it had several competitors on the market and was technically inferior.
 One of those was the Atari Lynx, which even went with color graphics and networking abilities.
 Unfortunately users were only able to play 4 hours, because it used too much of the battery power.
 Another competitor was Sega’s Game Gear, which was in comparison to the Game Boy much more expensive and was only sold around 11 million times in total.
 The Game Boy really succeeded with its energy efficiency, able to run about 10 hours, even though it lacked of good lighting and only displayed four shades of grey.

 At yovisto academic video search, you may enjoy a TED talk on the future of gaming by Peter Molyneux staring Milo, the virtual boy.

 - Official Website at Nintendo

 - The Making of the Nintendo Game Boy

 - The Hero of Mushroom Kingdom turns 27 – Super Mario!, SciHi Blog